Kozea/WeasyPrint/pages/contribute.rst

 Contribute
 ==========

-WeasyPrint is still in a very eary devlopment stage.
+WeasyPrint is still in a very early development stage.
 In other words, it doesn’t work yet.

 Still, you can have a look at `the code </download>`_, report